 Stretching & Movement

-First and foremost, walking and turn-out is the best thing to maintain your horse’s mobility and promote healthy joint function.
+First and foremost, walking and turn-out is the best thing to maintain mobility and promote horse joint health.
 However, everyone’s situation is different.
 If turn-out isn’t an option, using a walker, hand-walking, or doing some light lunging during the winter months can increase the opportunity for your horse to stretch and keep their joints active and lubricated.
 Along with providing increased stimuli for your horse, natural movement through turn-out or walking can help alleviate stiffness, promote lymphatic drainage and improve circulation.

 Spend Some Extra Time to Warm Up